Synerise/ios-sdk/README.md

 ## Features

 #### `Loyalty.getPromotions(success:failure:)`
-Get all available promotions that are defined for this client.
+Gets all available promotions that are defined for this client.

 #### `Loyalty.getPromotions(statuses:types:page:success:failure:)`
-Get promotions that match parameters provided.
+Gets promotions that are defined for parameters provided.

 #### `Loyalty.getPromotions(statuses:types:limit:page:success:failure:)`
-Get promotions that match parameters provided.
+Gets promotions that are defined for parameters provided.

 #### `Loyalty.getPromotions(statuses:types:limit:page:includeMeta:success:failure:)`
-Get promotions that match parameters provided.
+Gets promotions that are defined for parameters provided.

 #### `Loyalty.getPromotion(uuid:success:failure:)`
-Get promotion whose UUID matches parameter provided.
+Gets promotion that are defined for UUID parameter provided.

 #### `Loyalty.getPromotion(code:success:failure:)`
-Get promotion whose code matches parameter provided.
+Gets promotion that are defined for code parameter provided.

 #### `Loyalty.activatePromotion(uuid:success:failure:)`
-Activate promotion whose UUID matches parameter provided.
+Activates promotion that are defined for UUID parameter provided.

 #### `Loyalty.activatePromotion(code:success:failure:)`
-Activate promotion whose code matches parameter provided.
+Activates promotion that are defined for code parameter provided.

 #### `Loyalty.deactivatePromotion(uuid:success:failure:)`
-Dectivate promotion whose UUID matches parameter provided.
+Dectivates promotion that are defined for UUID parameter provided.

 #### `Loyalty.deactivatePromotion(code:success:failure:)`
-Dectivate promotion whose code matches parameter provided.
+Dectivates promotion that are defined for code parameter provided.

 #### `Loyalty.getOrAssignVoucher(poolUUID:success:failure:)`
-Get voucher code only once or assign voucher with provided pool UUID for the client.
+Gets voucher code only once or assign voucher with provided pool UUID for the client.

 #### `Loyalty.assignVoucherCode(poolUUID:success:failure:)`
-Assign voucher with provided pool UUID for the client.
+Assigns voucher with provided pool UUID for the client.

 #### `Loyalty.getAssignedVoucherCodes(success:failure:)`
-Get client's voucher codes.
+Gets client's voucher codes.

 # Injector